 • Built a new fishing pier along Marconi

-• Opened the new City Park / Pepsi Tennis Complex
+• Opened the City Park / Pepsi Tennis Complex

-• Moved out of our trailers and into our new Administration Building
+• Moved out of our trailers and into the Administration Building

 • Made additional road repairs and installed over 100 new LED street lights